lucaandrea/gt7-simdash/README.md

 ```sh
 ./run.sh
 ```
 This script creates a virtual environment, installs the dependencies from `requirements.txt` and launches the application.
+Packages that only work on Raspberry&nbsp;Pi are skipped automatically on other platforms.

 ## Install on Raspberry Pi with Blinkt!
 LED